On leaving the Fort Worth Star-Telegram after 28 years

 When I wasn’t given assurances that the information would be kept within the confines of the newspaper, I refused.
 When I asked who really needed to know the name of the source, I was told it was the head of a major downtown law firm, which represented the Biosphere and its major benefactor.

-I was taken aback both by the sleazy threat and the frank disclosure.
-At lunch, I informed my late wife Amrita I was going to be sacked for not giving up a source to whom I had promised anonymity.
+I was taken aback both by the sleazy threat and the frank disclosure that my sources would be leaked.
+At lunch, I informed my late wife Amrita that I was going to be sacked for not giving up a source to whom I had promised anonymity.
 She didn’t panic.
 "Do what you have to do," she told me.
 I never loved her more.
-Four hours later the threat was withdrawn, but it remains the low point of my 43-year career in journalism.
+Four hours later the ultimatum was withdrawn, but the episode remains the low point of my 43-year career in journalism.

-A stand out was a former publisher named Wes Turner, who instructed editors not to let me know that a local BMW-Porsche dealership had pulled its ads because of a column I had written.
+A stand out was a former publisher named Wes Turner, who instructed editors not to let me know that a local BMW-Porsche dealership (owned by the brother of the Biosphere benefactor) had pulled its ads because of a column I had written.
 The boycott would last a year.
-(Auto ads are very important to daily newspapers.)
+(Auto ads at the time were very important to daily newspapers.)

 In this case, the luxury car dealership had tried to evict a tenant from a building it had just purchased, ignoring terms of the lease that gave the renter a 15-day grace period during any dispute.
 At issue was a $43 utility surcharge, and the tenant tried to pay following cancer surgery.
-After I reported that the renter, head of a textile design firm, won the case, the auto ads were cancelled.
+After I reported that the renter, a partner of a textile design firm, won the case, the auto ads were cancelled.
 I found out about it months later from a person outside of the paper.
-My editor later confided that Turner hadn’t wanted me to know for fear that my reporting would be chilled.
+My editor later confided that Turner hadn’t wanted me to know, saying he didn't want my reporting efforts to be chilled.

 Turner’s handling of the matter meant more to me than the rodeo-style, saucer-sized Star-Telegram belt buckle he later awarded me for committing some other act of journalism.